misterbacon/about-portland/README.rst

 repository was used to build the special torbutton@torproject.org.xpi included in the 5.0 alpha series of the Tor Browser.

-As can be seen in the commit history, the only change in this easter egg is to create an about:portland URI, in reference to the 4th of July Portlandia episode where the Mayor of Portland "saves" the 4th of July by using "TOR BROWSER" to purchase fireworks on the "deep web". https://youtu.be/D7NVF1jrsSs?t=540
+As can be seen in the commit history and the corresponding distributed xpi contents, the only change in this easter egg is to create an about:portland URL.
+This URL was inspired by the 4th of July Portlandia episode where the Mayor of Portland "saves" the 4th of July by using "TOR BROWSER" to purchase "fireworks" on the "deep web" from "MR_BACON", who definitely was not an undercover cop.
+No really, he just likes juice. https://youtu.be/D7NVF1jrsSs?t=540

-Seemed like a fitting way to conduct a fire drill.

 What the hell?
 Why did you do this?
 ###################################